 If you have been experiencing persistent pain in your knee or hip because of osteoarthritis or another health condition, and conservative treatments such as medication and physical therapy are not working, then MAKOplasty joint replacement surgery may provide the relief you need.

-To find out if you might be a good candidate for this minimally invasive, state-of-the-art surgical procedure, schedule a consultation with Dr. Shane Martin today.
+To find out if you might be a good candidate for this minimally invasive, state-of-the-art surgical procedure, schedule a consultation with Dr. Shane Martin in Scottsdale, AZ today.